 It’s accorded an uneven transfer that’s reliant on its cult’s relief that it’s available on Blu-ray at all.
-And that’s really about all the attention it merits.

 The film is densely plotted, occasionally bordering on the convoluted, but the clarity and inventiveness of the direction keeps the drama and the action constantly percolating.

 James Glickenhaus’s film deals in chest hair.

 Paul Verhoeven’s fantastic commentary from the Criterion Collection DVD version is, sadly, not duplicated here.